 Why is society so easily persuaded to donate to false promises, while watching their afflicted loved ones wither away into the silent darkness?

 How much longer do these cancer initiatives hide behind the “research” rhetoric before any more loved ones perish?

 I responded to a Facebook post awhile back with regard to a local news anchor attending a cancer fundraiser.
 I *trolled her page by questioning her motives and giving her the facts about the cancer death rate.
 Her response was a bit defensive, and insisting that her participation was exclusive to helping to raise funds for new research.

 More fucking delays.

 Why is it that we have incredible minds creating incredible technology to ease the workload of turning off lights, changing television channels, and read bedtime stories to children?
-Yet, the medical industry hasn’t been able to catch up, and cancer patients are still bound by antiquated methods of treatment that proven time and time again of deplorable survival rates?
+Yet, the healthcare and medical industry haven’t been able to catch up, and cancer patients are still bound by antiquated methods of treatment that proven time and time again of deplorable survival rates.

 We need empathetic souls to put pressure on the medical industry, and campaign for humane treatments instead of finding a “cure.”
-We need someone to stand up to cancer by insisting that burning and poison infusion will never treat cancer, and put a ban on oncologists taking kickbacks for the poison they are injecting patients with.
+We need someone to stand up to cancer by insisting that burning and poison infusion will never treat cancer, and implement strong regulation on oncologists taking kickbacks from Big Pharma for the poison they are injecting patients with.
 I still have a little bit of hope in humanity that this can be accomplished, and I have hope that cancer patients will no longer be privy to such torture on the way to their demise.